How Much Do I Need to Retire by 40? Can I retire at 40?

 /

 According to statistics from the Motley Fool, only 1% of Americans achieve financial independence between the ages of 40-45.
-And according to the Employee Benefit Research Institute, 33% of people retire before age 60.
+And according to the Employee Benefit Research Institute, 33% of people leave work before age 60.
 At the same time, an American worker used to have a retirement age of 65.

 Key points required for retirement at the age of 40 would be: